jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ‘Now, I’ll manage better this time,’ she said to herself and began by taking the little golden key, and unlocking the door that led into the garden.
 Then she went

-### CHAPTER VII.
-A MAD TEA-PARTY 45

-to work nibbling at the mushroom (she had kept a piece of it in her pocket) till she was about a foot high; then she walked down the little passage; andthen– she found herself at last in the beautiful garden, among the bright flower-beds and the cool fountains.
+to work nibbling at the mushroom (she had kept a piece of it in her pocket) till she was about a foot high; then she walked down the little passage; and then – she found herself at last in the beautiful garden, among the bright flower-beds and the cool fountains.

-# Chapter VIII
+## Chapter VIII

-## VIII The Queen’s Croquet-Ground
+## The Queen’s Croquet-Ground

 A large rose-tree stood near the en- trance of the garden; the roses grow-